Best Of15 min read

 Key Features:

-• cPanel — familiar and fully featured
+• cPanel — familiar interface that most people recognize

-• Free SSL (via Let's Encrypt)
+• Free SSL via Let's Encrypt

 • Free website migration